Andrew W. Grande, MD

 - Resident Fellow, 2007 – 2008

-- Minnesota Stroke Conference Annual Meeting Planning Committee, 2011 – present
+- Minnesota Stroke Conference Annual Meeting Planning and Partnership Committees, 2011 – present

 - University of Minnesota Medical Center OR IT Committee, 2012 – present